wiredopposite/OGX-Mini/README.md

 Note: There are some third party controllers that can change their VID/PID, these might not work correctly.

-## Input mode button combos
+## Changing input mode
 By default the input mode is set to OG Xbox, you must hold a button combo for 3 seconds to change which platform you want to play on.
+Your chosen input mode will persist after powering off the device.

-The new input mode will be written to the flash and will persist after powering off the device.
+Start = Plus (Switch) = Options (Dualsense/DS4)

 ### XInput
 Start + Dpad Up